storageos/storageos.github.io/_docs/reference/labels.md

 to, or larger than the volume size.

-For example if you have a 250GB pool, which is made up of a 200GB node and a 50GB node then StorageOS will not collocate volumes larger than 50GB on the 50GB node.
+For example if you have a 250GB pool, which is made up of a 200GB node and a 50GB node then StorageOS will not collocate volumes whose total size is larger than 50GB on the 50GB node.
 If you overcommit by 10% then you can schedule volumes up to 55GB on the 50GB node, and volumes up to 220GB on the 200GB node.

 ## Deprecated labels